-In so-called 'grey' areas, such as exist in the east of Sri Lanka, there are fears that children will be stopped and interrogated by government forces for their knowledge of LTTE movements.48 In Vavuniya Town and in Jaffna, both of which have a heavy presence of Sri Lankan soldiers, children must pass through several checkpoints to reach school.
+In so-called 'grey' areas, such as exist in the east of Sri Lanka, there are fears that children will be stopped and interrogated by government forces for their knowledge of LTTE movements.49 In Vavuniya Town and in Jaffna, both of which have a heavy presence of Sri Lankan soldiers, children must pass through several checkpoints to reach school.
 For displaced children in the welfare centres of Vavuniya this is especially disconcerting given the frequent reports of harassment.
 Furthermore, from the age of ten, young people in both locations are required to carry ID cards, the absence or loss of which can create serious problems for the child and his or her parents.
 Where such concerns about harassment by the military are uppermost, it is reportedly girls more than boys who still venture to school.
 Although there are often fears of sexual abuse, it would appear that girls are considered to be less at risk of being stopped and of being subject to physical harm.
-In some areas of the country under their full or partial control, notably Batticaloa District, there have been periods when the LTTE have sought to recruit heavily through the schools.
-At such times many boys and girls forego their schooling and may even be sent out of the area by worried parents.

 Displacement inevitably takes its toll on children's education.
 Most obviously there is the problem of disruption and of loss of access to schools.
 However, this is not the only challenge.
-In NE India, for example, some families who are not officially registered as displaced prefer not to send their children to school for fear of drawing attention to themselves.
-It is often due to bureaucratic procedures that displaced children, in particular, are denied access to educational facilities.
+In NE India, for example, some families who are not officially registered as displaced prefer not to send their children to school for fear of drawing attention to themselves.50 It is often due to bureaucratic procedures that displaced children, in particular, are denied access to educational facilities.
 In Sri Lanka the most common cause is the lack of a birth certificate (often lost in displacement) which is used by head teachers as an excuse to deny children entry or to prevent them from participating in public examinations and sports competitions.

 3.2.2.
-Health care
+Health Care

-The maintenance of properly-functioning health facilities in conflict-affected zones is often immensely difficult.
+The maintenance of properly-functioning health facilities in conflict-affected zones is wrought with immense obstacles.
 As with educational establishments, health centres may be deliberately looted or bombed.
 The situation in Afghanistan appears particularly serious.
 Even before the war, health services were estimated to reach only 25% of the population.
 Furthermore, massive inequity in distribution meant that health facilities seldom reached the rural poor at all.
-Services were clinically based and mostly concentrated in Kabul.50 Yet even there it was estimated that 30% of those suffering ill health received no medical care.51 The war has only served to compound these inadequacies.
+Services were clinically based and mostly concentrated in Kabul.51 Yet even there it was estimated that 30% of those suffering ill health received no medical care.52 The war has only served to compound these inadequacies.
 Hospital services are now in a dire state, with crumbling facilities, insufficient trained staff and outdated or inadequate equipment.

 Staffing is invariably a severe problem.
 Health care professionals are often reluctant to remain in conflict-affected areas and, given their skills, generally have few problems in relocating.
 The recruitment of new staff for these areas is difficult, particularly without additional financial inducement from the government.
 The lack of staff in north and east Sri Lanka provides a clear example of both 'brain drain' and the problems of recruitment.
-Increasingly trained professionals are being replaced by volunteers with little formal training.52
+Increasingly trained professionals are being replaced by volunteers with little formal training.53

 Within conflict zones in South Asia, the input of INGOs and local NGOs has, therefore, become crucial for the maintenance of basic health provision, including routine surgery.
-It often falls to the non-governmental sector to try and ensure that pre- and post-natal care and immunisation programmes do not collapse, and to maintain supplies of basic medicines.
-"Additional services" made necessary by the conflict, such as prosthesis for landmine victims, have generally fallen entirely to the non-governmental sector to provide.
-53
+It often falls to the non-governmental sector to try and ensure that pre- and post-natal care and immunisation programmes do not collapse and to maintain supplies of basic medicines.
+"Additional services" made necessary by the conflict, such as prosthesis for landmine victims, have generally fallen entirely to the non-governmental sector to provide.54